 Rain?
 No problem — by: Bridget Bartos

 Our rainy day began with class in the Accent International building.
 Accent is the company that helps us travel here.
-After listening to our speaker, Dan Wheatley.
+Here we listened to our speaker of the day, Dan Wheatley.
 He spoke about Brexit and multicultural Britain.
-He was a very good speaker and kept us all engaged the whole time.
+He was a very good speaker and kept us all engaged and interested the whole time.
 I enjoyed learning more about the London culture and ways of life.

 His speech made me realize how little I know about the world.
 I feel like I live my life in such a small bubble of East Lansing, Rochester, and the US.
 It really hit me how much more is going on in the world than my own small problems.